-83-year-old Palestinian leader still in hospital after fever
+Abbas, 83-year-old Palestinian leader, still in hospital

-JERUSALEM (AP) — The Palestinian president remains in hospital after being taken there with a fever following a minor ear procedure.
+JERUSALEM (AP) — The Palestinian president’s condition has seen a “clear improvement” after he was taken to hospital with a fever, an Arab lawmaker in Israel’s parliament with close ties to Mahmoud Abbas said on Monday.

-The 83-year-old leader has endured a series of recent health scares which have revived anxiety over who will succeed him.
+Abbas was hospitalized on Sunday with a fever, just days after undergoing ear surgery.
+The 83-year-old leader has endured a series of recent health scares which have revived anxiety over a potentially chaotic, and even bloody, succession battle that could further weaken the Palestinian cause.

-Mahmoud Abbas was hospitalized on Sunday with a fever just days after undergoing ear surgery.
-His condition was not immediately known on Monday.
+Ahmad Tibi, the lawmaker close to Abbas, told Israeli Army Radio that Abbas could be discharged as early as Tuesday.
+He did not elaborate on Abbas’ condition nor say why he thought Abbas was expected to be released.

-Palestinian officials on Sunday said Abbas has pneumonia, that he was on a respirator and was receiving antibiotics intravenously.
+Palestinian officials on Sunday had said that Abbas has pneumonia and was on a respirator, receiving antibiotics intravenously.
 They said he was conscious and lucid.

 Most Read Nation & World Stories